 The potato is known as kartoffel or zieminak in Poland.
 Whatever you call them, they have found their place in Polish cuisine.
-The enourmously popular comfort food is believed to have been brought to Poland by King Jan III Sobieski.
+The enormously popular comfort food is believed to have been brought to Poland by King Jan III Sobieski.
 They are so loved that Polish poetry has been written in praise of the potato.
 There is no rhyme in this prose, just 11 of my best Polish potato recipes.

-Potato Bread (Chleb Ziemniaczany) – the addition of potatoes to this bread, adds a nice touch to the flavor and texture of this yummy bread and helps it stay fresh and moist longer.
+Potato Bread – the addition of potato adds a certain something to the flavor and texture of this yummy bread and helps it stay fresh and moist longer.

-Potato Soup (Zupa Ziemniaczana) – a plain potato soup is tasty, but when you add bacon and smoked sausage, it’s amazing!
+Potato Soup – a simple potato soup would be delicious.
+When you add bacon and smoked sausage, it gets even better!

-Potatoes with Dill – add Polish most popular herb to your boiled potatoes with dill and butter and sour cream make a classic side dish.
+Potatoes with Dill – add Polish most popular herb to your boiled potatoes with butter and/or sour cream.

-Potato Salad (Sałatka Jarzynowa) – technically, this is called vegetable salad, but I think of it as the world’s best potato salad.
-It makes a big batch, but with everyone going back for seconds and thirds, you’ll need it.
+Potato (Vegetable) Salad – technically, this is called vegetable salad, but I think of it as the most amazing potato salad.
+This makes a large amount, but everyone loves it and goes back for seconds and thirds.

-Potato Cake (Babka Ziemniaczana) – add a serving of this potato cake as a side dish at supper, or fry it up for breakfast with bacon and eggs for breakfast the next morning.
+Potato Cake (Babka Ziemniaczana) – enjoy this as a side dish for supper.
+Then fry up a leftover slice with bacon and eggs for breakfast the next morning.